-Youth programs include a variety of lessons and activities.
-Program content and length can be adjusted to meet the needs and interests of the group.
-Each lesson’s objective addresses one or more of the Pennsylvania Standards for Environmental Education and/or Science and Technology.
-In addition to educational programs the District also holds an annual Poster Contest and the Blair County Envirothon.
-The poster contest is an early spring event co-sponsored by the Altoona Water Authority and has a new conservation related theme each year.
-Winning posters are displayed at the Logan Valley Mall as part of Earth Day Celebrations and cash prizes are awarded.
-Contact the District to learn more about specific contest details.
+School programs include a variety of lessons and activities.
+Program content and length can be adjusted to meet the needs and interests of each class or group.
+Lesson objectives address one or more of the Pennsylvania Standards for Environmental Education and/or Science and Technology.
+In addition to educational programs, the District also hosts an annual Poster Contest and the Blair County Envirothon.

 Programs for Grades K-6